 Indexes are sized in a way similar to tables, where the size and number of the index columns determine the size of the index.
-However, the calculations for tree and hash indexes are distinct.

-For tree indexes, which are the default index type, you can calculate the size of the individual index entries by adding up the size for each column in the index plus 40 bytes for overhead (pointers and lengths).
+VoltDB uses tree indexes.
+You can calculate the size of the individual index entries by adding up the size for each column in the index plus 40 bytes for overhead (pointers and lengths).
 The size of the columns are identical to the sizes when sizing tables, as described in Table 4.1, "Memory Requirements For Tables By Datatype", with the exception of non-inlined binary data.
 For variable length columns equal to or greater than 64 bytes in length, the index only contains an 8-byte pointer; the data itself is not replicated.

-So, for example, the CustomerByName index on the Customer table, which is a tree index containing the VARCHAR(32) fields LastName and FirstName, has a length of 56 bytes for each entry:
+So, for example, the CustomerByName index on the Customer table, which is an index containing the VARCHAR(32) fields LastName and FirstName, has a length of 56 bytes for each entry:

-- 8 Pointer to LastName
+8 Pointer to LastName

-- 8 Pointer to FirstName
+8 Pointer to FirstName

-- 40 Overhead
+40 Overhead

-- 56 Total
+56 Total

-The following equation summarizes how to calculate the size of a tree index.
+The following equation summarizes how to calculate the size of an index.